Rod-Alvarez/VehicleSpeedEstimation/readme.md

 - yolo_cpp.dll
 - zlibwapi.dll (from Nvidia)

+Running yolo darknet also requires a few dependency files on top of the dll.
+These files are more towards running the model itself (Yolo in this case) then with installing darknet.
+You will need to make sure the following files are in the detector folder.
+- coco.data
+- coco.names (with path specified from coco.data)
+- yolov3.cfg
+- yolov3.weights

 It is important to note that my GPU does not have any tensor cores which makes it unavailable to run yolo in fp16.
 As such, I had to reduce the resolution of the input (256x256) to compensate and trade-off a bit of accuracy for speed to comply with the model performance criteria.